steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

     Update the model counts in the integration tests.
         IdRange = Enumerable.Range(1, X);
         N.B.
-The LucyDepthBufferFindsOneDependent integration test has several Ids that are hard-coded.
+The Lucy DependencyManager integration test has several Ids that are hard-coded.
-            These need to be changed if the Lucy Camera, DepthBuffer of Model keys change.
+        These need to be changed if the Lucy Camera, DepthBuffer or Model keys change.
+            LucyCameraFindsAllDependents()
+            LucyDepthBufferFindsOneDependent
+            LucyModel3dHasTwoDependents()
 #### Numpy

 **Benchmarks (512x512 Array)**